4 Ways to Make the Best Use of Medical Device Remote Audits

 Medical Device Remote Re-audits

-21 CFR 820.22 indicates that re-audits may be required where corrective actions have been taken in order to verify effectiveness of the actions taken: “Corrective action(s), including a reaudit of deficient matters, shall be taken when necessary.”
-However, if nonconformities identified during an audit are categorized as “high-risk”, it may be important to conduct a verification of corrective action effectiveness as soon as possible.
+21 CFR 820.22 indicates that re-audits may be required where corrective actions have been taken to verify the effectiveness of the actions taken: “Corrective action(s), including a re-audit of deficient matters, shall be taken when necessary.”
+However, if nonconformities identified during an audit are categorized as “high-risk,” it may be essential to conduct a verification of corrective action effectiveness as soon as possible.

-Sometimes, effectiveness can be determined by reviewing quantitative metrics, but if a re-audit is needed, then a remote re-audit may allow the auditor to verify effectiveness of corrective actions without the necessity of being onsite.
+Sometimes, effectiveness can be determined by reviewing quantitative metrics.
+Still, if a re-audit is needed, then a remote re-audit may allow the auditor to verify the effectiveness of corrective actions without the necessity of being onsite.
 If verification of corrective action effectiveness can be performed by reviewing documents and records, a remote re-audit is appropriate.
 Other corrective actions, especially those involving production and process controls, typically require onsite verification.

 Remote Audit Team Members

-By working together, onsite audit team members can take directions from a technical subject matter expert working remotely and gather information needed to properly audit any process.
-This approach minimizes time requirements for subject matter experts, and remote audits by team members minimizes the cost of travel.
+By working together, onsite audit team members can take directions from a technical subject matter expert working remotely and gather information needed to audit any process properly.
+This approach minimizes time requirements for subject matter experts, and remote audits by team members reduce the cost of travel.

 If you are interested in learning more about Turtle Diagrams and the process approach to auditing, please register for our webinar on the process approach to auditing.
-If you are interested in learning more about how you can use remote audits to save time and money, please contact me (http://robertpackard.wpengine.com/robert-packard/), or Glenn Melvin (http://robertpackard.wpengine.com/consulting/).
+If you are interested in learning more about how you can use remote audits to save time and money, please contact us.
 We can help you identify immediate opportunities.

 Posted in: ISO AuditingLeave a Comment (1) →